KaiGartenschlaeger/DependencyInjection/README.md

 # DependencyInjection
-Custom dependency injection framework like .NET Core.
+Custom dependency injection framework like in .NET Core.